sudo-kraken/seerr/README.md

 ## Support

-- Check out the [Jellyseerr Documentation](https://docs.jellyseerr.dev) before asking for help.
+- Check out the [Seerr Documentation](https://docs.jellyseerr.dev) before asking for help.
 Your question might already be in the docs!
 - You can get support on [Discord](https://discord.gg/ckbvBtDJgC).
 - You can ask questions in the Help category of our [GitHub Discussions](/../../discussions).
 - Bug reports and feature requests can be submitted via [GitHub Issues](/../../issues).

 ## API Documentation

-You can access the API documentation from your local Jellyseerr install at http://localhost:5055/api-docs
+You can access the API documentation from your local Seerr install at http://localhost:5055/api-docs

 ## Community

 You can ask questions, share ideas, and more in [GitHub Discussions](/../../discussions).

-If you would like to chat with other members of our growing community, [join the Jellyseerr Discord server](https://discord.gg/ckbvBtDJgC)!
+If you would like to chat with other members of our growing community, [join the Seerr Discord server](https://discord.gg/ckbvBtDJgC)!

+<<<<<<< HEAD
 Our [Code of Conduct](./CODE_OF_CONDUCT.md) applies to all Jellyseerr community channels.

 ## Contributing

-You can help improve Jellyseerr too!
+# You can help improve Jellyseerr too!
 Check out our [Contribution Guide](./CONTRIBUTING.md) to get started.

+Our [Code of Conduct](https://github.com/fallenbagel/jellyseerr/blob/develop/CODE_OF_CONDUCT.md) applies to all Seerr community channels.

+## Contributing

+You can help improve Seerr too!
+Check out our [Contribution Guide](https://github.com/fallenbagel/jellyseerr/blob/develop/CONTRIBUTING.md) to get started.

+> > > > > > > e2c3750b (refactor: rename to Seerr)

 ## Contributors ✨